HIV/AIDS in Europe

-In Western Europe, the routes of transmission of HIV are diverse, including paid sex, sex between men, intravenous drugs, mother to child transmission and heterosexual sex.
+In Western Europe, the routes of transmission of HIV are diverse, including paid sex, sex between men, intravenous drugs, mother to child transmission, and heterosexual sex.
 However, many new infections in this region occur through contact with HIV-infected individuals from other regions.
 In some areas of Europe, such as the Baltic countries, the most common route of HIV transmission is through injecting drug use and heterosexual sex, including paid sex.

 The adult (15–49) prevalence in Europe in 2018 varied from a high of 1.20% in Russia to a low of 0.1% in eleven countries.
 Due to the availability of antiretroviral therapy, deaths from AIDS have stayed low since the introduction of protease inhibitors and combination therapy in the late 1990s.
 14% are believed to have been infected by intravenous drug use in 2018.

 Regarding the social effects of the HIV/AIDS pandemic, there has been since the 1980s a "profound re-medicalization of sexuality".

 Albania

-Albania remains to have a low number of HIV death-related cases.
-Between 1992 and until the end of 2011, Albania reported a total of 487 HIV cases.
-Among these 487 cases: 83.1% heterosexual contact, 12.7% were transmitted through sexual contact between men, and 4.2% were transmitted from mother to child.
-No HIV cases were transmitted through injecting drug use.

-In the year 2011, Albania had a total 71 new HIV infections, 38 AIDS cases, and 9 AIDS-related deaths.
-Of the newly reported HIV cases, 73% were male.

-However, Albania remains to have a low HIV testing coverage for its general public.
-Only 2% of clinics and health facilities in Albania offered HIV testing services.
-Within those who acquired testing, 48% were men who were in sexual contact with another man.

-Between the years 2018 - 2019, 51 individuals suffering from AIDS lost their lives in Albania, sparking outrage among organizations working on the issue.
+Albania has a low-prevalence HIV epidemic compared to many other European countries, though recent trends show a gradual increase in new infections and concerns about late diagnosis.
+Between 1993 and 2023, a total of 1,716 individuals were diagnosed with HIV, including 113 new cases in 2023.
+The estimated number of people living with HIV (PLHIV) is approximately 1,600 [1,300–1,800].

+A significant concern is that around 60% of new HIV diagnoses are made at a late stage of infection, limiting timely treatment and increasing the risk of AIDS-related mortality.
+Testing services are provided through Voluntary Counselling and Testing (VCT) centers across 13 regions, hospital and laboratory facilities, NGO initiatives, and prison-based centers; however, access remains uneven, particularly for key populations.

+In the first 10 months of 2024, Albania recorded 119 new HIV infections, with an incidence of approximately 5 per 100,000 population.
+The withdrawal of Global Fund support in December 2024 led to shortages of HIV tests and condoms, raising concerns about the sustainability of prevention programmes.
+Efforts are now underway to expand rapid testing, secure local funding, and introduce pre-exposure prophylaxis (PrEP) as part of future prevention strategies.

 Austria

 First case diagnosed in 1983.
-In 2010 32% of the infected were infected through heterosexual contact.
+In 2010, 32% of the infected were infected through heterosexual contact.
 Austria has the highest conduct of HIV testing in Europe.

 The median age at the diagnosis lies between 30 and 36 years since 1990.
 28.3% of the current cohort participants are female.
 The rate is highest in Vorarlberg and Upper Austria (both 36.6%).
 In the subgroup of the heterosexually infected, the rate of women is 50.9%.
-It is highest in Upper Austria (56.2%), Vorarlberg (53.3%) and Vienna (51.7%).
+It is highest in Upper Austria (56.2%), Vorarlberg (53.3%), and Vienna (51.7%).
 Among patients newly diagnosed in 2010, 32.0% have been infected through heterosexual contacts.
 Since 2000, 42.8% of newly diagnosed HIV infections were transmitted through heterosexual contacts.